 Does an abortion have to be provided by a licensed physician in my state?

 Does my state place any waiting requirement on abortion so that a mother has more time to decide?

 Yes: An abortion can only be scheduled by a licensed physician after the physician has met in person with the pregnant mother, conducted medical and personal assessments, and provided the disclosures and screenings set forth in SDCL 34-23A-56.
-The abortion can be scheduled no sooner than 72 hours after the initial meeting with the physician; however, this provision would most likely become unnecessary when the trigger law takes effect.
+The abortion can be scheduled no sooner than 72 hours after the initial meeting with the physician; however, South Dakota’s trigger law has rendered this provision unnecessary.
 S.D.
 Codified Laws § 34-23A-56.